AuthorizeNet/accept-sample-app/README-AcceptHosted.md

 In this Accept Sample application you can find the sample code in https://github.com/AuthorizeNet/accept-sample-app/blob/master/getHostedPaymentForm.php

+With this method you can (1) specify how you want the payment form to look and behave, e.g. if it shows the Billing Address, text on the buttons, etc and (2) provide any information you want to be prepopulated on the form or passed along with the payment.
+See the **Requesting a Token** section on our Feature Details page: http://developer.authorize.net/api/reference/features/accept_hosted.html

 See below for an example of the output from getHostedPaymentPage method.
 The important response data is the token element as you will use this for the next step:

 ````xml